johnlauck/elasticbeanstalk-logentries-node/README.md

 ## Enhancements and Known Issues

-* How to better force / handle restart?
-I've noticed that logs may not begin forwarding until a second deploy or restart after the initial run on new EB environment.
 * The agent doesn't forward CPU stats.
 This could be a limit of the le agent on AWS EB AMI.
 I haven't researched further.

 ## Resources